Colorado College Tigers men's ice hockey: New arena in 2021

 In 2018, CC announced plans to build a new $38 million arena located on campus.
-The facility will be named Edward J. Robson Arena in honor of 1954 CC alum and former Tigers hockey player Edward Robson.
-This will be the Tiger's new home rink after playing at the World Arena since 1998.
+The facility is named Edward J. Robson Arena in honor of 1954 CC alum and former Tigers hockey player Edward Robson.
+This is the Tigers' new home rink after playing at the World Arena since 1998.

-The new arena will have a capacity of 3,376, less than half that of World Arena.
-It will also feature an NHL-sized rink instead of the World Arena's Olympic-size rink.
-Robson Arena will sit around 6,050 feet above sea level, about 200 feet below the World Arena.
-Colorado College planned to break ground for the new arena in 2018, initially hoping for it to be ready for play by 2020.
+The new arena has a capacity of 3,407, less than half that of World Arena.
+It features an NHL-sized rink instead of the World Arena's Olympic-size rink.
+Robson Arena sits around 6,050 feet above sea level, about 200 feet below the World Arena.
+Colorado College initially hoped for it to be ready for play by 2020.
 Changes made during the planning process, most notably the addition of a parking garage and a shift in the arena footprint within its city block, led to delays.
-While demolition on the project began in 2018, groundbreaking for the new arena is now set for 2020, with a planned opening for the 2021–22 season.
+The arena opened for the 2021–22 season.